PacktPublishing/CMake-Cookbook/README.md

 This is the code repository for [CMake Cookbook](https://www.packtpub.com/application-development/cmake-cookbook?utm_source=github&utm_medium=repository&utm_campaign=9781788470711 ), published by Packt.

-**If you are a software developer keen to manage build systems using CMake or would like to understand and modify CMake code written by others, this book is for you.
-A basic knowledge of C++, C, or Fortran is required to understand the topics covered in this book.**
+**Building, testing, and packaging modular software with modern CMake**

 ## What is this book about?
 CMake is cross-platform, open-source software for managing the build process in a portable fashion.
 This book features a collection of recipes and building blocks with tips and techniques for working with CMake, CTest, CPack, and CDash.

-* This book covers the following exciting features:
+This book covers the following exciting features:
 * Configure, build, test, and install code projects using CMake
 * Detect operating systems, processors, libraries, files, and programs for conditional compilation
 * Increase the portability of your code